OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ```
 :::

-The Terraform module is created in the directory `~/Desktop/space/space_population`.
+In this example, the Terraform module is created in the directory `~/Desktop/space/space_population`.

 To recreate the space, enter the directory: